Léo Ferré: Career

 In March 1968, Ferré did not return home after a gig.
 In his absence, Ferré's chimpanzee Pépée suffered a fall and refused to be approached.
 Eventually, Madeleine asked a hunter neighbour to put the chimpanzee out of its misery.
 Ferré's requiem for the primate would be his eponymous song "Pépée".
 The singer blamed his wife for Pépée's death and they would divorce after lengthy procedures.

 During the civil unrest of May 1968, Ferré was invited by radical students to speak before a political demonstration, but he declined the offer.
 Ferré's sympathies with anarchism were well known and a recurring theme in his songs, but he was not a political activist; his anarchism was a purely personal philosophy.
-In his 1967 song about the French anarchist movement, Les Anarchistes, he sung that "y’en a pas un sur cent et pourtant ils existent" ("There isn't one in a hundred, and yet they exist").
-After the May 1968 uprising, he released songs invoking revolution L’Été 68 and Comme une fill.
+In his 1967 song about the French anarchist movement, Les Anarchistes, he sang that "y’en a pas un sur cent et pourtant ils existent" ("There isn't one in a hundred, and yet they exist").
+After the May 1968 uprising, he released songs invoking revolution L’Été 68 and Comme une fille.
 He expressed anti-clericalism in the song Monsieur Tout-blanc, which criticised the Catholic Church for collaborating with Nazi Germany, and in the anarchist anthem Ni Dieu ni Maître, he denounced capital punishment.
 Although briefly a member of the French Communist Party and a supporter of the Maoist paper La Cause du peuple, he remained a committed anti-authoritarian, mocking leading Marxist figures such as Vladimir Lenin and Mao Zedong.

 In 1969, Ferré settled in Tuscany, in Italy.
 The huge success of "C'est extra", an erotic ballad, greatly expanded his audience, especially among the French youth, who recognized in the poet the "prophet" of his own rebellion.
 Backed by this new energy, Ferré began to smash traditional song structures to explore spoken word and long monologues.
 With very precise work on the voice (rhythm, speech) and rhetorical writing derived from the prose of poet Arthur Rimbaud, Ferré ritualized his speaking in an incantatory and dramatic fashion.